ig3/srf/README.md

 The scheduling algorithm makes it easy to work through the backlog, whether it is small or large.

-When there is a set of cards due for review, the scheduler prioritises the cards with the shorter intervals.
-You will see short interval cards as soon after they are due as possible.
-Cards with longer intervals will be deferred until you have learned the cards with shorter intervals.
-In this way, the backlog will not interfere with review of the cards you are just
+When there is more than one card due for review, the scheduler prioritises the cards with shorter intervals.
+The selection is slightly randomized: one of the next 5 cards due is returned.
-learning: you will continue to learn effectively.

 If your backlog is too large, you may not be able to review all due cards in a day.
 It may take you several days to catch up.
 The scheduler will cope